 At December 31, 2015 and 2014, the caption "Loans and advances to other foreign banks - Other applications" includes margin accounts of tEuros 64,966 and tEuros 46,926, respectively.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2015 (Translation of notes originally issued in Portuguese - Note 53) (Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)
+(Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)

 10. LOANS AND ADVANCES TO CUSTOMERS